cybergeekgyan/Pesticides-Estimation-and-monitoring-using-Remote-Sensing-and-GIS/README.md

 # Pesticides-Estimation-and-monitoring-using-Remote-Sensing

-# Pesticides Estimation using Remote Sensing and GIS

 ## Research Proposal:

-Pesticides Estimation using Remote Sensing and GIS
+Pesticides Estimation and Monitoring using Remote Sensing and GIS

 ## Introduction: